Your Comprehensive Guide to Local SEO for Mental Health Professionals

 - Use a consistent name, address & phone number (NAP information) across the web

-- Optimize a Google My Business Listing
+- Optimize a Google Business Profile Listing (formerly Google My Business)

 - Add Your Site & NAP information to Directories

 - Make Your Address & Location Clear on Your Website

 - Do Local Keyword Research

 Consistent NAP: Use the same Name, Address & Phone Number Everywhere

 In the world of search engines, NAP refers to a business name, address, and phone number.
 And, when it comes to local SEO, consistency is key.
 Having a consistent NAP across all platforms tells Google that you are a legitimate business.